agentmorris/MapMyRunLogger/README.md

 ## RunPageGenerator.csproj

-This is the code that takes all those thumbnails and .xml files (from MyMyRunLogger.csproj) and makes a pretty Web page like this one:
+This is the code that takes all those thumbnails and .xml files (from MapMyRunLogger.csproj) and makes a pretty Web page like this one:

 [http://dmorris.net/projects/runlog/](http://dmorris.net/projects/runlog/)

+Assumes you've run MapMyRunLogger already.

 ## AuthTest.csproj